msanzdelrio-demo-resources/SkyScope/README.md

 # Weather App

-This is a simple weather application that allows users to get the current weather information for a specified city.
+This is a simple wheather application that allows users to get the current wheather information for a specified city.

 ## Features

-- Get current weather information for any city.
+- Get current wheather information for any city.
-- Displays temperature, weather description, wind speed, and humidity.
+- Displays temprature, wheather description, wind speed, and humidity.

 ## Installation